 We are an open Sixth Form: entry is not only on academic prowess, but on attitude to learning, attendance and pride in the school and community.

 We encourage the development of skills such as team building, effort, responsibility, healthy competition and leadership.
 Our students achieve their best because of the range of experiences that we provide in an environment that is positive, supportive and forward-thinking.

 All students who choose to apply to university will be fully supported through the UCAS process.
-We offer a weekly Job Club to enhance employability prospects of those who don’t want to continue their education after Sixth Form, including an in-depth look at apprenticeship opportunities.
+Job Club workshops are provided to enhance the employ-ability prospects of those who don’t want to continue their education after Sixth Form, including an in-depth look at apprenticeship opportunities.

 Our Sixth Form is not just about academic qualifications.
-We offer students a wide range of enrichment opportunities.
-These include accredited courses such as First Aid and Sports Leadership.
-All students participate in a Personal Development Programme and have the chance to experience work placements and work with those in the lower years.
+We offer pupils a wide range of enrichment opportunities.
+These include accredited courses such as BTEC Driver, Drama, Speech and Communications, as well Young Enterprise, Duke of Edinburgh and Falconry.
+All pupils participate in a Personal Development Programme and have the opportunity to experience work placements and work with those in the lower years.
 Students are encouraged to become increasingly independent and to develop the personal skills they will need for further study, employment and life.

 For students that meet the eligibility criteria, we operate the government’s 16-19 bursary scheme and applications are considered throughout a student’s time in Sixth Form.
 Students can make use of this to purchase a vast range of educational resources including text books, visits and laptops.